freakmaxi/kertish-dfs/manager-node/README.md

 }
 ```

-##### Discard Reservation Action
+##### Discard Action
-Discard Reservation action is to discard the reservation in all related clusters.
+Discard action is to discard the reserved disk space in all related clusters.

 - `X-Reservation-Id` header for registration id.